lyokha/nginx-haskell-module/README.md

       they are not contiguously allocated (but on the other hand they are lazy, which usually means efficient).
     + Haskell exported functions of types *S_S*, *S_SS*, *S_LS* and *Y_Y* and
-      content handlers allocate new strings with *malloc()* which get freed upon the request termination.
+      *safe* content handlers allocate new strings with *malloc()* which get freed upon the request termination (or when the location configuration gets reloaded in case of *haskell_static_content* handler).
     + Haskell content handlers are not suspendable so you cannot use long-running haskell functions without hitting the overall nginx performance.